TosbackCgusBridge-Bot/CGUs-versions/Salon/Privacy Policy.md

 Revisions to Privacy Policy

 We reserve the right, in our sole discretion, to modify, update, add to, discontinue, remove or otherwise change any portion of this Privacy Policy, in whole or in part, at any time.
-When we amend this Privacy Policy, we will revise the âlast updatedâ date located at the top of this Privacy Policy.
-For changes to this Privacy Policy that we consider to be material, we will place a notice on the Salon website located at www.salon.com by revising the link to read as âUpdated Privacy Policyâ for a reasonable amount of time.
+When we amend this Privacy Policy, we will revise the “last updated” date located at the top of this Privacy Policy.
+For changes to this Privacy Policy that we consider to be material, we will place a notice on the Salon website located at www.salon.com by revising the link to read as “Updated Privacy Policy” for a reasonable amount of time.
 By providing information to us or using our Services in any way after this Privacy Policy has been revised, you consent and agree to the revised Privacy Policy.
 The most current version of this Privacy Policy will be available on the Site and will supersede all previous versions of this Privacy Policy.

 Choice of Law